khaiqnguyen93/Java_quick_challenges/README.md

+#Commit 8
+Specialize the fish as a Shark and as a Clownfish
+Add FishBehaviors

+#Commit 7
+B. Model fish as well as other swimming animals
+Model a Fish with SwimmingAnimal abstract class

 #Commit 6
 4 - Model parrots that live with dogs, cats, roosters.
 Refactor the animal sound to flexible used for all animals